-One thing that most freelancers will know off the top of their heads is their hourly rate.
+One thing that most self-employed individuals will know off the top of their heads is their hourly rate.
 A quick calculation could reveal it might be better to outsource the tenuous parts of the process to an expert adviser.

 Mortgage advisers can probably do a better job in a fraction of the time.
 It might just help keep your bank account, time and general sanity in check over the process.

 3: Don't just chase the rates, find the best bank for your needs

 There are a few more hurdles to jump over if you're self-employed when it comes to loan applications.
 Unfortunately, finding a bank that caters to these circumstances is not always the one with the cheapest rates.
 Every bank has different criteria, affordability and underwriting, so you must find the right one for you, even if that means breaking away from your current bank or building society.

 While it might be tempting to apply for the bank with the cheapest interest rate, would-be buyers should shop around and broaden their search.
 This is where a mortgage adviser plays a pivotal role.
 Having a mortgage adviser on board can increase your chances of finding the best possible deal as they have whole-of-market experience in searching for current deals.

 Having the best possible credit file is important when applying for a mortgage - not just for the self-employed.
 There are three main Credit Reference Agencies in the UK - Equifax, Experian and TransUnion.
 You and your broker must know what data they hold on you and share with banks.